 Refurbished products are either returns or units that failed quality control checks and were rebuilt to the same level as a brand new unit.
 Because they didn't pass that initial quality control process, manufacturers tend to sell them at discounted rates.
 A typical refurbished laptop or desktop computer can be found for anywhere between 5 and 25% off the standard retail price.
 There are things to be aware of when purchasing a refurbished system though.
 This includes warranties, who rebuilt it and if the discount really is less than what a new comparable system costs.
 Still, they can be a great way to get a computer for less than retail.

 Computer systems can be extremely expensive.
 This is especially true if you are looking at purchasing a high performance system for things such as desktop video or PC gaming.
 Manufacturers use these as high margin items.
-They may offer more support than a traditional computer, but they are doing so at a much lower cost than the markup on the computers.
-Building a similar configured computer from parts can general save a consumer hundreds and possibly thousands of dollars over buying one.
-This method really only works for those looking at getting a desktop computer system rather than a laptop computer.
+They may offer more support than a traditional computer, but the cost for the support is much less than the markup on the computers.
+Building a similar configured computer from parts can general save a consumer hundreds of dollars over buying one.
+This method really only works for those looking at getting a desktop computer system rather than a laptop computer and a higher performance rather than budget model.